-The emphasis of the competition is the development and integration of innovative and original solutions to the design challenge.
-Teams should concentrate on communicating the design decisions and solutions made by the team and provide the design development calculations and details of these elements to support these decisions.
+The emphases of the competition are the development and integration of innovative and original solutions to the design challenge, collaboration, and peer review.
+Teams should concentrate on communicating the design decisions and solutions made by the team and provide the calculations and details of these elements to support these decisions.

-Teams are asked to address overall building system design issues and to focus on a more detailed solution for the design of a typical office floor including the building envelope system.
-Each submission is to include a detailed integrated design of the architectural and engineering systems of one of the typical floors of the building including drawing and model documentation as appropriate.
+As a part of their overall submissions, teams are asked to address overall building system design issues and describe how the engineered systems work with and compliment the other engineering disciplines and architecture.
+The submittals shall address the high value areas including the lobby area, retail floors, typical tenant floor, and the Public Plaza.
+Each submission shall include a detailed integrated design of the architectural and engineering systems for the lobby area, retail space or food court located on level 2 of the building area, building facade and storefront, and one of the typical floors of the building including drawing and model documentation as appropriate.
 Additional detailing may be provided as necessary to explain overall building design solutions and concepts.

 For the purposes of the competition design, analysis and documentation, students are permitted to assume that all office floors are similar in size, layout and function.
 Teams should indicate which floor of the actual building they used as the typical floor.